Fears over impunity grow as Haiti probes president's slaying

 ———

-Associated Press reporter Evens Sanon in Port-au-Prince, Haiti contributed to this report.
+Associated Press reporters Evens Sanon in Port-au-Prince, Haiti and Astrid Suárez in Bucaramanga, Colombia contributed to this report.